 For the next 18 years, Yorke and his wife Barbara invested in excellent people and programs, and new facilities and acreage.
 During the ensuing years, Falling Creek grew in enrollment and new session options were added.
 In the fall of 1989, Falling Creek was purchased by Chuck and Jean McGrady.
 Chuck and co-director Donnie Bain operated camp for 16 years.

 In 2005, Yates Pharr (no relation to Yorke), a 12-year FCC camper and counselor, and his wife Marisa, purchased camp.
-Yates had led a successful career in commercial real estate, but considered it a dream come true to return to Falling Creek with Marisa and their three daughters.
+Yates had led a successful career in commercial real estate, but considered it a dream come true to return to Falling Creek with Marisa and their daughters.

 The great thing about a summer camp… it’s a place where children can come to be away from television, where you’re away from negative peer group [pressure] - it’s a community of people coming together and in a short period of time you can create a very positive learning environment.